dxd132630/ddndd.io/QuickRefToTechInterview.md

 1. For wide, shallow trees use BFS
 2. For deep, narrow trees use DFS
 3. BFS tends to be looping algorithm
-4. DFS tends to be recursive alrorithm
+4. DFS tends to be recursive algorithm